What Is Supply Chain Management?

-In 2019 you could be forgiven for not knowing what a “supply chain” is.
-But disruptions due to the COVID-19 pandemic have highlighted many crucial yet unappreciated segments of our economy and our lives–chief among them were those functions associated with the global supply chain.
+In 2019 you could be forgiven for not knowing what a supply chain is.
+But disruptions due to the COVID-19 pandemic highlighted many crucial yet unappreciated segments of our economy and our lives–chief among them were those functions associated with the global supply chain.

 Career Options for Master’s in Supply Chain Management Graduates

 Careers in supply chain management are as varied as the products and services they deliver.
-Here is a sampling of possible supply chain management careers in this exciting field.
+Here are five supply chain management careers in this exciting field.